Plan Your Education

 Deadlines & Cost

-Deadlines: March 1 (priority deadline for on-campus tracks) and April 1 (final deadline for all tracks) for fall
+Deadlines: February 1 (priority deadline) and April 1 (final deadline for all tracks) for fall

 Application Fee: The nonrefundable application fee is $75.
 UMass Boston alumni and current students that plan to complete degree requirements prior to graduate enrollment can submit the application without paying the application fee.